bryan-snyder/Altar-of-Dagon-WordPress-Theme/README.md

 If you're dying to know if I'm using any third party plug-in's... check my .gitignore file, you'll see me blocking them.

 ##Theme Customizer:
-I will be creating theme customizer options within this build.
+I will be creating theme customizer functions or plugins within this build.
 If you're looking to learn to create customizer "plug ins", I'll have some knowledge to share.